-Selected Security options (modify via Security Policy Manager) - Gives a brief description of current security options.
+Security options set with Configure Security tool- Provides a brief description of current security options.

-Bitstream files to be exported - Lists all the bitstream files that will be exported.
+Program design bitstream files - Lists all the bitstream files that will be exported.

 File to program at trusted facility - Click to include Fabric and/or eNVM into the bitstream files to be programmed at a trusted facility.